zoayaa/aws-cantrill-labs/vpc/README.md

 - Databases are placed in **private subnets**
 - Security is controlled using Security Groups and NACLs
 - Internet Gateway is used for public access
 - NAT Gateway is used for secure outbound traffic from private subnets
+- Separating Web, App, and DB improves security